sygnity-dev/meetbox/README.md

 - [XirSys](https://xirsys.com).

 Accounts in these services are required to use **MeetBox**.

-There are free and commercial plans available in both of them, see:
+There are free and commercial plans available, details may be found here:
 - [PubNub pricing](https://www.pubnub.com/pricing),
 - [XirSys pricing](https://xirsys.com/pricing).

-For development and testing purposes, free plans are sufficient.
+For prototyping purposes, free plans are sufficient.

 ## Usage